katahiromz/ImeStudy/README.md

 This program can display and choose a keyboard / IME from notification area of task bar.
 It creates an invisible window `"Indicator"`.
 It is a start-up program.
+Some IME settings can register `internat.exe` to registry key `"Run"`.

 ## What is `ctfmon.exe`?